lauralifts/loadmgt-workshop/circuitbreaking/demo-prios/README.md

 ### Upstream performance is degraded

-Let's make the upstream flaky and slow: [500ms latency and 1% error rate](http://localhost:9092/config?latency=500&error_rate=0.01&parallelism=1000).
+Let's make the upstream flaky and slow: [[500ms latency and 1% error rate](http://localhost:9092/config?latency=500&error_rate=0.01&parallelism=1000).](http://localhost:9092/config?latency=500&error_rate=0.01&parallelism=1000)

 ### Default priority traffic triggers circuit breaker to open

 Let's send some default priority HTTP traffic through Envoy.
-Use the config endpoint of our downstream load-generator program: [4000 qps](http://localhost:9094/config?http_rate=4000&http_max_parallelism=4000).
+Use the config endpoint of our downstream load-generator program: http://localhost:9094/config?http_rate=4000&http_max_parallelism=4000

 That should be sufficient to trip the default priority request circuit breaker: see this happen in the Grafana dash.

 ### High priority requests still mostly get through

-Now let's try to make some high priority requests.
-[100 qps of high priority requests](http://localhost:9095/config?hipri=true&http_rate=100&http_max_parallelism=100).
+Now let's try to make some high priority requests http://localhost:9095/config?hipri=true&http_rate=100&http_max_parallelism=100

-We should see the hipri requests largely succeeding and more of the default priority requests being loadshed, as the default pririty circuit breaker opens.
+We should see the high priority requests largely succeeding and more of the default priority requests being loadshed, as the default pririty circuit breaker opens.

 ## Bring the demo down